oliversalzburg/js-utils/README.md

 -   ESM only.

 -   Tree-shaking in mind.
-Subpath-imports fully supported and recommended.
+Only subpath-imports are supported.

 -   Consumable with `node` and `nodenext` [module resolution](https://www.typescriptlang.org/tsconfig/#moduleResolution).